EnzzoCaaue/cloak/README.md

 # Cloaka

 Cloaka is an Automatic Account Creator for Open Tibia.
+Brings a new level to the AAC scene.

 Cloaka provides great performance and an easy to use scripting environment using **lua**.
 Faster and less demanding than the PHP AACs out there.

-It is made using [Pigo](https://github.com/Raggaer/Pigo) web-framework

 # Features